phanerka/link-stash/Coding/Guides/Running RW in Unity.md

 This file will be put in the archive above.

-then go back to unity, `Assets` tab -> `Build AssetBundles`, and wait until they're done
+then go back to unity, `Assets` tab -> `Build AssetBundles`, and wait until they're done; for me, it took ~5 minutes.
 ## ArgumentNullException on AssetBundle loading
 The game code doesn't recognize the platform, thus doesn't know the name of the bundle related to the platform.